Strivin0311/drl-learning/mcts.md

 ### Alpha

-*Here's some resources about Alpha, including Alpha Go, Alpha Master, etc*
+*Here're some resources about Alpha, including Alpha Go, Alpha Master, etc*

 #### Mastering chess and shogi by self-play with a general reinforcement learning algorithm [`READ`]